Project-MCMLXXXIII/mojos/packages/mojos-webapp/functions/README.md

-# mojos Serverless API
+# Mojos Serverless API

-`mojos.wtf` provides a serverless API to make fetching data about the mojos ecosystem easier.
+`mojos.wtf` provides a serverless API to make fetching data about the Mojos ecosystem easier.
 [An Insomnia manifest is provided for example.](./docs/insomnia.json)

 ## Keeping Up To Date

-mojos is a new project and these API endpoints may change, be sure to join [`#developers` in the mojos Discord](https://discord.gg/mojos) to keep informed.
+Mojos is a new project and these API endpoints may change, be sure to join [`#developers` in the Mojos Discord](https://discord.gg/mojos) to keep informed.

 ## API Convention